Neumusik fanzine 1979-82

 €18.50 plus postage

-Rock Writ podcast from April 2023 in which I'm interviewed by Armen Svadjian about Neumusik, YHR, MFH / Pump etc. Click here to listen.
+Rock Writ podcast (April 2023) in which I'm interviewed by Armen Svadjian.
+Click here to listen.

 Neumusik 1 Nov 1979